ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-For a proof see at _[[sequentially compact metric spaces are equivalently compact metric spaces]]_.
+The proof of prop. \ref{CompactnessImpliedBySequentialCompactnessForMetricSpace}
-This proof is most conveniently formulated some of the terminology of topology which we introduce in the following.
+is most conveniently formulated with some of the terminology of topology in hand, which we introduce now.